 You’ve probably heard it before: Someone finds your site by clicking one of your AdWords ads.
 The consumer returns a week later by clicking over from a social network.
 Later that same day, she comes back a third time via one of your email campaigns and returns again a few hours later to make a purchase.

 The modern path to purchase has always been complex.
 But now, there’s a new consideration to factor in: Where are those interactions taking place?
 In years past, many consumers saved product searches and purchases for desktops and laptops, but that’s no longer the case.
 Today, more than half of UK consumers use their smartphones to make purchases.

 What’s more, today’s connected consumer owns between three and four devices — a smartphone, a desktop, a laptop, a tablet, a voice-activated speaker, perhaps a gaming console or wearable — which means your e-commerce conversions could be occurring across a wide range of devices.

 These changes have led to what’s known as “multi-screening,” and it’s having a huge impact on e-commerce conversions.
 With the typical consumer journey involving more devices and touchpoints than ever, it can be incredibly challenging to stay ahead.

-Thankfully, there are three micro-measurements that can make it much easier to understand consumer behaviors in a mobile-first, multi-screen world:
+Thankfully, there are three micro-measurements that can make it much easier to understand consumer behaviours in a mobile-first, multi-screen world: